pschou/psudo/README.md

   -sh string
         BaSH path to use for executing the script (-s) or command (-c) flags (default "/bin/bash") -u string
-        Use this user rather than the current user
+        Use this user rather than the current user for ssh connect -w duration
-Arg Options:
-  file:f.tgz - Upload a file into a temporary file and pass as an arg. arg:-c     - Specify an argument to feed into the script (default if not specified)
+        Timeout when probing for TCP listening port (default 3s) Arg Options: file:f.tgz - Upload a file into a temporary file and pass as an arg. arg:-c     - Specify an argument to feed into the script (default if not specified)